-It totally shocked me that Naira Marley comes from a privileged world normal with the idea of harbouring and fantasizing about a passion.
-Yeah he had the passion of being an MC and voice over artiste.
+It totally shocked me that Naira Marley comes from a privileged world familiar with the idea of harbouring and fantasizing about a passion.
+Yeah he had the passion of being an MC and voice-over artiste.
 This means that everything about this rave is intentional and planned, and that Marley is such a genius.

 Naira Marley seems to be that escape clause in a very rigid deal, that unexpected option out of a very unpleasant situation.
 He ushers in a cultural shift quite alright, but in the least expected way.
 Marley seems a breath of fresh air, that ultimate way to rebel against societal ordinations and expectations.

 Frankly, most people that confess to being Marlians are not necessarily excited by the idea of the clumsy looking artist or by his ridiculous hairstyle.
 Nah, this revolution is more than the out-of-beat dance steps and absurd love of bright colours the movement is known for.

 But instead, the controversial singer and his ways both offer a way to revolt as a group and also accept the society’s condemnation as a group.
 It is quite sad that being denied a thorough teaching on individualism and its many progressive benefits, many young Nigerians lacking this 21st century survival skill consciously look out for trends like this to actively express their repressed sides.

 When I claim to be a Marlian, I mean to say that you shouldn’t expect so much from me, that I don’t shy aware from drinking and smoking heavily, that I don’t harbor such pretentious piety behind terms like “sexual immorality”, and that I have very lax morals that should probably worry the older folks in my life.
 While I say all these, I want to stand out like Billie Eilish at the Grammys while receiving a standing ovation, outlaw yet talented AF.